p0stmango/ausPOST/readme.md

 An experimental pet project replicating the base idea of a piece of malware I heard about in a talk at BSides Canberra 2019.
-Still pretty goofy (and very vulnerable since I know jack all C) but it compiles and works, which is nice
+Still pretty goofy (and vulnerable to a buffer overflow if using ipv6 because I know jack all C) but it compiles and works, which is nice